Descanonge/tomate/doc/source/log.rst

 can check it is doing everything right, but also to warn the user of any potential error or mistake.
 Either way, they should not be ignored.

-Most of that information comes at the 'INFO' level, Warnings indicating something might not be well setup, log at the 'WARNING' level.
-Additional information, especially during the scanning process is output at 'DEBUG'.
+Logs comes at various levels:

+INFO
+  Normal use feedback
+DEBUG
+  Less useful information, except if you are debugging your scripts.
+Used notably to feedback scanning.
+WARNING
+  Something might not be correctly setup and could cause issues down the line.
+ERROR
+  Something was gone wrong.
+It happens to everyone.

 All logging related function are in :mod:`data_loader.log`.

 Basic configuration
 -------------------

+to the stderr stream.
 Logging is activated whenever data_loader is first imported.
 A top-level logger named 'data_loader' is setup by :func:`set_logging_defaults`.